Best Welding Jackets

 Special Features

-• Hourglass Design: The torso is modeled after an hourglass to fit female body types seamlessly while still offering crucial protection
+• Hourglass Design: The torso is modelled after an hourglass to fit female body types seamlessly while still offering crucial protection

-• Adjustable Fit: Each side has adjustable side straps to offer a comfortable fit for varying body sizes
+• Adjustable Fit: Each side has adjustable side straps to provide a comfortable fit for varying body sizes

-• Ergonomic Design: Leather sleeves with Flame Retardant armpits offer flexibility and protection in one breath.
+• Ergonomic Design: Leather sleeves with Flame Retardant armpits provide flexibility and protection in one breath.

 • Multi-layer Button Liner: Three layers of fabric and Velcro at the front keep sparks and spatter from the entry